PaulHax/kwiver/BUILD.md

 # Building kwiver
 These instructions are subject to change as we enable more features in kwiver-v2.

 ## Prerequisites
 ### Fletch
-Build fletch using an unmerged pull request and enable the features we use in this project.
+Build fletch using the main branch and enable the features we use in this project.
+Change directory names if desired.

 ```
 fletch_dir="fletch"